phil-opp/blog_os/blog/content/second-edition/posts/12-async-await/index.md

     - Since the `example_task` does not wait for anything, it can directly run til its end on the first `poll` call.
 This is where the _"async number: 42"_ line is printed.
     - Since the `example_task` directly returns `Poll::Ready`, it is not added back to the task queue.
 - The `run` method returns after the `task_queue` becomes empty.
 The execution of our `kernel_main` function continues and the _"It did not crash!"_ message is printed.

+### Async Keyboard Input

+Our simple executor does not utilize the `Waker` notifications and simply loops over all tasks until they are done.
+This wasn't a problem for our example since our `example_task` can directly run to finish on the first `poll` call.
+To see the performance advantages of a proper `Waker` implementation, we first need to create a task that is truly asynchronous, i.e. a task that will probably return `Poll::Pending` on the first `poll` call.

+We already have some kind of asynchronicity in our system that we can use for this: hardware interrupts.
+As we learned in the [_Interrupts_] post, hardware interrupts can occur at arbitrary points in time, determined by some external device.
+For example, a hardware timer sends an interrupt to the CPU after some predefined time elapsed.
+When the CPU receives an interrupt, it immediately transfers control to the corresponding handler function defined in the interrupt descriptor table (IDT).

+[_Interrupts_]: @/second-edition/posts/07-hardware-interrupts/index.md

+In the following, we will create an asynchronous task based on the keyboard interrupt.
+The keyboard interrupt is a good candidate for this because it is both non-deterministic and latency-critical.
+Non-deteministic means that there is no way to predict when the next key press will occur because it is entirely dependent on the user.
+Latency-critical means that we want to handle the keyboard input in a timely manner, otherwise the user will feel a lag.
+To support such a task in an efficient way, it will be essential that the executor has proper support for `Waker` notifications.

+#### Moving the Keyboard Code

+#### Scancode Queue

+#### AtomicWaker

+### Executor with Waker Support